-1. In-vacancies
+1. In vacancies

-In the filled and empty state X-STM images in Figure 1, In-vacancies (V{In}) can be found, which are identified with a white circle.
-A missing In-atom in the $\{110\}$ surfaces affects the relaxed positions of its two neighboring surface P-atoms, which in consequence are shifted to slightly lower locations.
-In filled state images taken at high negative sample voltages this displacement gives rise to a dark contrast on two neighboring P-corrugation maxima, while in empty state images the missing In-atom appears as an atomic dark contrast at a local maximum of the In-corrugation.
-In X-STM images covering larger areas of the QW region further evidence for In-vacancies is found.
+In the filled and empty state X-STM images in Fig. 1, In vacancies (V{In}) can be found, which are identified with a white circle.
+A missing In atom in the {110} surfaces affects the relaxed positions of its two neighboring surface P atoms, which in consequence are shifted to slightly lower locations.
+In filled state images taken at high negative sample voltages, this displacement gives rise to a dark contrast on two neighboring P-corrugation maxima, while in empty state images the missing In atom appears as an atomic dark contrast at a local maximum of the In-corrugation.
+In X-STM images covering larger areas of the QW region further evidence for In vacancies is found.
 Vacancies observed in X-STM measurements might originate either from the growth or the cleavage.
-Thermal In-desorption over time from the cleaved {110} InP surfaces is not an issue at 5 K and we never observed In-vacancy formation after cleavage.37 No In-vacancies are observed in the InP substrate, which supports a growth related origin of the In-vacancies in the epilayer region of sample B. The locations of the vacancies are not correlated with the nearby Bi-atoms.
-Bi-vacancy complexes, which could be an efficient way for releasing local strain induced by the large Bi-atoms, are not observed.
-The distinct but weak signature of In-vacancies cannot always reliably be detected in large filled state STM image, which hinders determination of their concentration.
+Thermal In desorption over time from the cleaved {110} InP surfaces is not an issue at 5 K and we never observed In-vacancy formation after cleavage [37].
+No In vacancies are observed in the InP substrate, which supports a growth related origin of the In vacancies in the epilayer region of sample B. The locations of the vacancies are not correlated with the nearby Bi atoms.
+Bi-vacancy complexes, which could be an efficient way for releasing local strain induced by the large Bi atoms, are not observed.
+The distinct but weak signature of In vacancies cannot always reliably be detected in large filled state STM images, which hinders a reliable determination of their concentration.

-2. P-antisites
+2. P antisites

-In-vacancies, which act as acceptors, cannot be responsible for the observed n-type character at the epilayers of sample B. We suggest that this is due to the formation of phosphorus antisite defects (P{In}) , which can be expected in InP grown under group-V rich conditions at low temperatures.12 Anion antisites in the $\{110\}$ surfaces are electrically inactive and can be difficult to see in X-STM images.
-The weak but distinct signature of a P{In} antisite in the surface appears in filled state X-STM images at low sample bias as an additional atomic state in between four surrounding group-V sites of changed morphology [Figure 6 (a)].38 In empty state X-STM images [Figure 6 (b)] P{In} antisites in the surface are confusingly similar to V{In} .
-This can be understood in view of the smaller covalent radius of a P-atom compared to an In-atom.39 Extended satellite-like features, which are characteristic for electrically active subsurface V{III} antisites, could also be observed.^{40,41} We estimate the content of P{In} antisites in the surface of the QW region in sample B to be about $(1.6 \pm 0.4) \times 10^{11}$ cm-2, which corresponds to a 3D concentration of $(6.7 \pm 2.5) \times 10^{16}$ cm-3.
-This proves that the number of antisites is large, as was proposed in recent photoluminescence and DLTS studies on Bi:InP from the same reactor.^{11,12}
+In vacancies, which act as acceptors, cannot be responsible for the observed n-type character at the epilayers of sample B. We suggest that this is due to the formation of phosphorus antisite defects (P{In}), which can be expected in InP grown under group-V rich conditions at low temperatures [12].
+Anion antisites in the {110} surfaces are electrically inactive and can be difficult to see in X-STM images.
+The weak but distinct signature of a P{In} antisite in the surface appears in filled state X-STM images at low sample bias as an additional atomic state in between four surrounding group-V sites of changed morphology [Fig. 6(a)] [38].
+In empty state X-STM images [Fig. 6(b)] P{In} antisites in the surface are confusingly similar to V{In} .
+This can be understood in view of the smaller covalent